 Manhattan residents know what a prenuptial agreement is, how it works, and why it’s important.
 It’s not a piece of paper that tells the man or woman you’re marrying that you feel they are gold diggers only in this marriage for the money.
 It’s a piece of paper that protects your wealth, assets, business, and other personal interests in the event of a divorce.
 Signing a prenuptial agreement is not a sign you believe your marriage won’t last.
 It’s a wise financial and business move, and sometimes it’s motivated by business partners and family rather than you or your spouse.

 The same is true of a postnuptial agreement, though many people feel that it’s a little lesser known than a prenup.
 The main difference between a pre- and postnuptial agreement is the timing.
 When you sign one after you’re already married, you change the “pre” to a “post” and call it a day.
 Signing a postnuptial agreement doesn’t require you hire an attorney, but it’s going to help your document hold up in court if ever your spouse tries to contest the wording, the inclusions, or even his or her own mental capacity at the time of signing.

 Common Reasons to Sign a Postnuptial Agreement

 Protection of your assets: If you go into your marriage with considerable assets, you might decide you’d like to protect them once you’re married.
-This might mean allotting it to the correct people, placing it where you see fit, and dictating how your assets should be used upon your death.
+This might mean allotting it to the correct people, placing it where you best see fit, and dictating how your assets should be used upon your death.

 Business interests: If you are a business owner or you and your spouse make the decision to start a business together, it’s imperative you learn how to protect both your interests in the business if the worst should happen.